IvandeMurard/fb-agent-mvp/README.md

-# F&B Operations Agent - Portfolio Case Study
+# F&B Operations Agent – MVP

-AI agent predicting restaurant covers and recommending optimal staffing levels.

-**Status:** Phase 1 MVP - 64% complete (7/11 issues)
-**Target:** Demo-ready backend API by January 31, 2026
-**Time invested:** 15 hours (Phase 0: 10.5h, Phase 1: 4.5h)

----
+**Portfolio case study to gain AI product management and agentic design expertise**

+## 📊 Problem

+1. Hotel & restaurant teams spend **5–8h/week** building staffing plans with **limited forecast accuracy**, instead of focusing on guests and operations.
+2. Core systems (PMS, RMS, POS, WFM) are rarely well integrated, so revenue forecasts and staffing/inventory decisions live in silos rather than feeding each other.

 ## 🎯 Project Vision

-Predictive AI agent for hotel F&B operations that combines:
+Build an AI **decision engine** for hotel F&B operations that:

+- Connects to existing systems (PMS, RMS, POS, WFM) instead of replacing them
+- Predicts demand (covers, sales, activity) using:
-- **External context:** Events, weather, holidays
+  - External context: events, weather, holidays, ...,
-- **Historical patterns:** Vector search with Qdrant
+  - Historical patterns: vector search with Qdrant
-- **Internal hotel data:** PMS occupancy (Phase 2)
+  - Internal hotel data: PMS occupancy, bookings, POS data (Phase 2)
-- **Claude AI reasoning:** Explainable predictions
+- Generates **staffing & F&B recommendations** that can be pushed into existing workforce management tools (e.g. HotSchedules)
+- Uses LLM reasoning to provide **explainable predictions and “what-if” scenarios** for managers
+- Exposes a **conversational agent** interface rather than “yet another dashboard”, with:
+  - Minimal UI for traceability, audit, and multi-site monitoring
+  - On-demand views only when managers need to inspect or challenge the reasoning

-**Core principle:** *Augmented Hospitality* - AI handles mundane predictions, managers focus on high-value human interactions.
+Core principle: **Augmented hospitality** – AI handles forecasting, data stitching, and suggestions; managers keep control, make the final call, and focus on high-value human interactions with guests and teams.

 ---